ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## Application Protocol Negotiation {#protocol-negotiation}

-WebTransport over HTTP/3 offers a protocol negotiation mechanism, similar to TLS Application-Layer Protocol Negotiation Extension (ALPN) {{?RFC7301}}; the intent is to simplify porting existing protocols that use QUIC and rely on this functionality.
+WebTransport over HTTP/3 offers a protocol negotiation mechanism, similar to the TLS Application-Layer Protocol Negotiation (ALPN) extension {{?RFC7301}}; the intent is to simplify porting existing protocols that use QUIC and rely on this functionality.